Kong/docs.konghq.com/app/_hub/kong-inc/ai-response-transformer/how-to/_index.md

 ### Setting body, headers, and status code

-The `ai-response-transformer` can modify any of the following response sections independently:
+The AI Response Transformer can modify any of the following response sections independently:

-* headers
+* Headers
-* status code
+* Status code
-* body
+* Body

 This allows the Kong admin to configure the LLM to fully orchestrate the response phase inside {{site.base_gateway}}.